 Regulations

-The study of radio regulations is essential for all grades of amateur licence.
+The study of radio regulations is essential for all grades.
 The Radio Communications Licence Conditions Determination (LCD) is the formal document that provides the conditions and rules for all aspects of amateur radio activity.

 At the Foundation level questions on regulations are included in the 30 minute theory examination.